1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Squamous Cell Carcinoma in Jersey Village

-Treatment includes surgery, radiation, systemic therapy, and supportive care:
+The treatment includes surgery, radiotherapy, systemic therapy and supportive therapy:

-• Chemotherapy: Systemic agents (e.g., cisplatin, 5-FU) for advanced or metastatic disease to slow tumor growth and relieve symptoms.
+• Treatment: Systemic agents (e.g., cisplatin, 5-FU), in case of advanced or metastatic disease to slow down tumor progression and alleviate symptoms

-• Immunotherapy: PD-1/PD-L1 inhibitors (e.g., pembrolizumab) to boost your immune system's ability to attack cancer cells in advanced SCC.
+• Immunotherapy: PD-1/PD-L1 inhibitors (e.g., pembrolizumab) will boost the activity of your immune system during the fight against cancer cells in advanced SCC

-• Supportive care: Nutritional counseling, pain management, swallowing therapy, and coordination with ENT or gastroenterology specialists for head, neck, or esophageal involvement.
+• Supportive care: Nutritional counseling, pain management, swallowing therapy and referral to ENT or gastroenterology specialist (in case of head, neck, or esophagial involvement)

 Next Steps for Early Detection & Treatment